Sports in Pittsburgh: Football

 In 1933, as the oldest of nine children Art Rooney, who had been raised on the North Side of Pittsburgh, founded the Pittsburgh Steelers.
 Originally nicknamed the Pirates, the team later changed their name to the Steelers, to represent the city's heritage of producing steel.
 The Steelers' first season with a winning record came in 1942.
 However, they lost their first playoff game in 1947.
 In 1969, the Steelers hired head coach Chuck Noll who strategically drafted players in order to improve the team.
 Three years later, in the first playoff game at Three Rivers Stadium Pittsburgh's rookie running back Franco Harris returned an errant pass that bounced off an opposing player for a game-winning touchdown in a play that later became labeled the Immaculate Reception.
 In 1974, the Steelers won their first Super Bowl in franchise history—a feat which they would repeat in 1975, 1978, and 1979 to become the first NFL franchise to win four Super Bowls.
 In 1992, Noll was succeeded by Bill Cowher, who led the franchise to its fifth Super Bowl victory in 2005.
 Mike Tomlin succeeded Cower and led the Steelers to an NFL record sixth Super Bowl victory in 2008.
 As of 2009, the Steelers have 18 members in the Pro Football Hall of Fame.
 In October 1964, Ernie Stautner, who played on the Steelers from 1950 to 1963, became the only Steelers' player to have his number—70—retired.
-Charles "Mean Joe" Greene had his number -75- retired in 2014.
+Charles "Mean Joe" Greene had his number—75—retired in 2014.
 In 2008, ESPN.com ranked Steelers' fans as the best in the NFL, citing their "unbelievable" sellout streak of 299 consecutive games.
 Steelers Chairman Dan Rooney, son of founder Art Rooney, became the majority owner of the Steelers in November 2008 along with his son Art II, after they bought all of the shares of two of his four brothers.

 Outside of the NFL, the city was represented by the Pittsburgh Americans of the second American Football League in 1936 and 1937.
-It was also briefly represented by the Pittsburgh Maulers of the United States Football League, in 1984, and the Pittsburgh Gladiators (now the Tampa Bay Storm), of the Arena Football League from 1987 until 1990.
+It was also briefly represented by the Pittsburgh Maulers of the United States Football League, in 1984, and the Pittsburgh Gladiators (which later became the Tampa Bay Storm), of the Arena Football League from 1987 until 1990.
 A second Arena Football League team, the Pittsburgh Power, played in the Consol Energy Center from 2011 until 2014.